jimmycasey/govDashboard/README.md

 ## Government Dashboard was created to track the data that matters to people in Ireland.

-govdashboard.ie is a crowdsourced, single source of truth for data across:
+govdashboard.ie is a crowdsourced, single source of truth for data points across:
 - Housing
 - Income
 - Health
-- Polls

 ### How it works